Yoruichi Shihōin: Character outline

-History
+Fictional character history

+Background

 Yoruichi is the former captain of the 2nd Division, the former General Administrator Commander (総司令官, Sōshireikan) of the Stealth Forces (隠密機動, Onmitsukidō), and the former Corps Commander (軍団長, Gundanchō) of the Executive Militia (刑軍, Keigun), a sub-division of the Stealth Forces.
 She is also the first female and the 22nd generational head of the Shihōin family (天賜兵装番, tenshiheisōban), one of the four noble families, and earned much respect in Soul Society while she was there.
 While her age has not been revealed, she is older than Byakuya Kuchiki and refers to him as "Little Byakuya" since he was a kid.
 He called her "demon cat", and thought of himself as better than her in spite of her high status and rank; as a result, she was easily able to provoke him with her pranks.
 Yoruichi and Kisuke Urahara are best friends; as children, they played together every day under the Sōkyoku hill, in the training space that Urahara built when they were children, and later used the area to train together.
 Urahara also served under her command in 2nd Division as third seat before she recommended him for the position of the captain of 12th Division.

 While Yoruichi was the stealth forces commander, she took in Soifon as a guard and became her mentor and friend.
 She taught Soifon most of the techniques she knew.
 As a result, Soifon succeeded her as head of the stealth forces after Yoruichi's escape from Soul Society.
 During her time in Soul Society, she created many techniques that involve flash steps, and taught some of them to Byakuya.

 A century prior to the Bleach storyline, she helped Urahara, Tessai, and the Visoreds in their escape from Soul Society and abandoned her high status.